What happens in a Planning Call?

 Step 8:

-Quarterly Check-ins (Optional)
+Quarterly Check-Ins (Optional)

-Websites aren’t perfect on day one—we learn by watching engagement.
-Where are people scrolling?
+To achieve optimal function, we need to assess engagement and adjust as needed.
+We ask: Where are people scrolling?
 Clicking?
 Bouncing?
 I encourage a twice-yearly review to refine as we understand real-world behavior.